cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 combine -M GoodnessOfFit datacard.txt --algo=<some-algo> -t <number-of-toys> -s <seed>
 ```

 When computing the goodness-of-fit, by default the signal strength is left floating in the fit, so that the measure is independent from the presence or absence of a signal.
-It is possible to fixe the signal strength to some value by passing the option `--fixedSignalStrength=<value>`.
+It is possible to fix the signal strength to some value by passing the option `--fixedSignalStrength=<value>`.

 The following algorithms are implemented: